 Attachment Six, “Florence Mill Park,” will become a major focal point for downtown.
 This site is immediately adjacent to the Florence Mill.
-The design for the site in underway and construction is scheduled to begin in the spring of 2017.
+Park construction is scheduled to be completed in the spring of 2018.
 The site will house an amphitheater, splash pads, outdoor plaza and water features.

 Attachment Seven, “Rails to Trails,” highlights some information on a former railroad that is being converted into a trail.
-The Town is in the process of hiring an engineering firm to design the trail and trailhead which is immediately in front of the mill.
-This trail will be 13.5 miles when completed.
+The 13.5 mile rail trail will be completed in the fall of 2018.
+The trail and a trail head will be located immediately in front of the mill.

 Attachment Eight, “Downtown Streetscape,” highlights a downtown Streetscape plan that the Town will be considering in the future.

 Attachment Nine, “History and Development of Florence Mill Site,” explains the history of the Florence Mill site.
 “Florence Mill Photos” are also included in this attachment showing current photos in and around the Florence Mill property.